 Do you find it rewarding to help people build on their strengths?
 Are you an energetic, people-oriented person who likes to work as part of a team?
 If so, please consider applying for a position with Langley Residential Support Services (Langley), where you can make a positive impact in the lives of the men and women with intellectual disabilities we serve.

 To get a sense of what a day in the life of a Langley counselor is like, please click here to learn how one of our counselors described a recent day at work.

-For 31 years, Langley has been a leader among Residential and Community Support providers for adults with intellectual disabilities in the Fairfax County/Falls Church City area.
+For 32 years, Langley has been a leader among Residential and Community Support providers for adults with developmental disabilities in the Fairfax County/Falls Church City area.
 The individuals we support work very hard to overcome challenges, and increase their capacity to be self-sufficient and independent.
 We are very proud of the dedicated and caring professionals that make up our staff.
 Our employees embrace possibilities and create opportunities for the people in our programs to be successful.
 They are very committed to supporting the men and women we serve, and often go beyond the call of duty to be an advocate for each individual.